Edward Smith (sea captain): Later commands

-Smith was 's captain for nine years commencing in 1895.
+Smith was 's captain for nine years from 1895.
 When the Second Boer War broke out in 1899, Majestic was called upon to transport British Imperial troops to the Cape Colony.
-Smith made two trips to South Africa, both without incident, and in 1903, for his service, King Edward VII awarded him the Transport Medal, showing the "South Africa" clasp.
+Smith made two trips to South Africa, both without incident, and in 1903 King Edward VII awarded him the Transport Medal with the "South Africa" clasp.
 Smith was regarded as a "safe captain".
-As he rose in seniority, he gained a following amongst passengers with some sailing the Atlantic only on a ship he captained.
+As he rose in seniority, he gained a following among passengers, some of whom sailed the Atlantic only on a ship he captained.